askap-vast/vast-pipeline/README.md

 Eg:    init-db.sh localhost 5432 postgres postgres askap askappsw askapdb

 Help: This will create a postgresql user 'askap' with login password 'askappsw'
-      and a database 'askapdb' and grant to 'askap' user all the priveleges to 'askapdb'
+      and a database 'askapdb' and grant to 'askap' user all the privileges to 'askapdb'
 ```

   If everything went well the output is: